 How do you know if your child has a speech impediment?
 What exactly is a speech impediment anyway?
 A speech impediment is a type of communication disorder where “normal” speech is disrupted.
 The disruption can include a lisp, stuttering, stammering, mis-articulation of certain sounds and more.
 Another commonly used phrase for speech impediments in children is speech disorder.
 Often, the causes of a speech impediment are unknown.
 However, sometimes there are physical impairments such as cleft palate or neurological disorders such as traumatic brain injury that may be the cause of the speech impairment.
 We have listed below five of the most common types of speech impediments in children and a general description of each.
 Of course, if you suspect your child may have a speech impairment of any kind, we encourage you to visit your pediatrician for more information.

-Today, in the spirit of Valentine’s Day, we want to share with you three fun ideas to spend your long Valentine’s weekend with your kids!
-Of course, you can pull out some arts and crafts, stickers and colored paper to make homemade cards, but we’ve gone a bit further with some crafty and creative ways to get your involved with your kids, and provide an opportunity for language building and speech therapy.
-We gathered these activities from some of our favorite Speech Therapy websites.
-So, grab your scissors, paper and tape and get ready for some Valentine’s Day fun!
+In the spirit of Valentine’s Day, we want to share with you three fun ideas to celebrate Valentine’s Day with your students and kids!
+Of course, you can pull out some arts and crafts, stickers and colored paper to make homemade cards, but we’ve gone a bit further with some crafty and creative ways to get your involved with your kids, and provide an opportunity for language building and speech therapy techniques.
+We gathered these activities from some of our favorite Speech Therapy websites, so, grab your scissors, paper and tape and get ready for some Valentine’s Day fun!